Patelprachin/FAANG-Stock-Analysis-Pre-Post-Pandemic/README.md

 # FAANG-Stock-Analysis-Pre-Post-Pandemic
-Performed data cleaning to visualise and draw inferences from the fluctuations in the five stocks before and after the quantitative easing by the Federal Reserve to counter the adverse economical effects of the pandemic,
+Performed data cleaning to visualise and draw inferences from the fluctuations in the five stocks before and after the quantitative easing by the Federal Reserve to counter the adverse economical effects of the pandemic.
+Please download the pdf file to view the code and outputs.